This post may contain affiliate links. Read my disclosure policy.

 - Keep it Keto: This recipe is actually keto-friendly as written, so if you watch the toppings and wraps you use, it can be a wonderfully easy and satisfying keto meal.
 Lettuce wraps are a fantastic keto taco shell!
 Some people love raw collard leaves, too.

 - Try Grassfed: If you’re not exactly a fan of grassfed beef, but you want to give it more of a try, this is a great recipe for that!
 Grassfed beef can sometimes be on the tough side, and have a stronger taste, but the Instant Pot does a great job of tenderizing, and the taco spices work perfectly with the hearty taste!

-- Make It a Bowl: If you’d like, try serving this delicious taco meat over cauliflower rice, white rice, or yellow rice for a delicious “burrito bowl” entree.
+- Make It a Bowl: If you’d like, try serving this delicious taco meat over cauliflower rice, white rice, or cilantro lime rice for a delicious “burrito bowl” entree.